Learn how to prepare your Meisterplan system so that you save time during import.

 In Meisterplan, you can assign skills to people and then filter your list of employees by skill.
 Configuring skills before importing resources allows you to specify each resource's skills during import instead of having to assign them later manually.

-To get started, click Resource Pool in the right corner of the black Header bar at the top of your screen.
-Then, on the left side of the small window, select Skills.
+To get started, open the left Sidebar, click Manage and select Skills.
 Learn more in the Using Skills to Find the Right People article.

 Skills are completely optional - if you're company doesn't maintain skills per employee or doesn't allow the practice, you can skip this step.
 Also, you can start fast by only configuring skills for those resources where filtering by skill would really help.